 Yesterday morning, we left the tiny house Airbnb.

-Leaving town, we cruised up road 50.
+Leaving town, we cruised up Road 50.
 More beautiful winding roads up up the mountainside.
-There was a road delay up ahead, a sheriff told us, a thirty minute wait.
-I guess that’s lunch, le beau said.
-So we parked by the side of the road, across a ranch, where a hawk spun around in circles over sunflowers and grass.
-We sat on the back of the truck, eating the Qdoba we’d just picked up, in balmy sunshine until the wait was over.
+There was a road delay up ahead, a sheriff told us: a thirty minute wait.
+We parked by the side of the road, across a ranch, where a hawk spun around in circles over sunflowers and grass.
+We ate Qboda in the back of the truck and soaked in balmy sunshine.

 Around 12:30 PM, the long line of cars began to creep.
 We passed by construction trucks parked below jagged canyon rocks.
-The other road was blocked off.
-Were they blasting dynamite to make more roadway?
-It looked like it.
-We continued driving – across a bridge, past lakes and mountains, singing to M.I.A, until we reached a small town.
+We drove across a bridge, past lakes and mountains, singing to M.I.A, until we reached a small town.
 There, we filled up on gas before making way to our next destination: a mountain pass off-road trail called Ohio Pass.

-I drove off-road again!
+I drove off-road!
 This time in its entirety.
-It was more forestland.
+It was more forestland than canyon.
 The mountain crawl was peaceful, serene.
 Long sloping trees, gentle dips, mountains, mountains, and mountains.
-I was focused more on the road, on jagged rocks threatening to puncture our tires.
 We took a snack break at the end of the off-road, ate oranges and grapes, readily fermenting in our cooler.

 Onwards and upwards.
 We arrived at Crested Butte, a town in the Rocky Mountains of Colorado.
-You could tell it was well-off, a tourist destination for skiers.
-The houses were anywhere upwards of 800K, most in the millions, at least, according to RedFin.
 People were on bikes, skating through the idyllic town.
-Before we left, le beau stopped by a dispensary.
+Le beau stopped by a dispensary.

-We continued our drive past nature and small towns.
-During one stretch, we spotted signs about cows on the mountain.
-There are mountain cows?
-I asked.
-Where do they come from?
-Right as I said this, we ran into a whole herd of cows.
-A rancher dressed in plaid was riding a horse, going “hip! hip!” with his two dogs rounding up fifty cows, all meandering and mooing on the road.
-We were blocked by the cows, who lazily mosied in front, beside, and behind us.
-A symphony of moo’s.
+On the drive up, we ran into a herd of cows.
+They filled the main road, lazy and grazy.
+A rancher, dressed in plaid shirt, road a horse, went “hip! hip!” as his two dogs rounded up the cows, all meandering and mooing on the road.
+For ten minutes, we were blocked by the cows, who mosied in front, beside, and behind us, gurgling a symphony of moo’s.

 During one of our last stops, le beau parked by a cliff.